Skip to content

 • The third law is a consequence of the assumption that gravitational force is inversely proportional to the square of the distance (\(F \thicksim 1/r^2\)).

 Careful measurements have shown that the position of the perihelion of Mercury appeared to be delayed after completing one full year of revolution around the Sun.
-During a century the principal axe of the elliptic orbit of Mercury had a very small deviation of 43 seconds of arc.
+During a century the principal axe of the elliptic orbit of Mercury had a very small deviation of 43 seconds of arc (Figure 3.5).
 According to the theory of general relativity this physical effect was produced by the geometrical circumstance that a curvature of space was produced by the enormous concentration of matter existing in the Sun.
 This explanation indicates that the gravitational force has a geometrodynamic nature.

 Metacognition procedure: to define the frontiers of ignorance after reviewing assumptions, procedures and results as well as contrasting them with the experimental tests of calculated predictions.
 Concerning the real structure of physical spaces, according to the available results of observations, experiments and calculations, it is now clear that the mathematical structure of such spaces is not Euclidean.
-Nevertheless, up to now a quantum theory of gravity is still under development.
+Nevertheless, up to now a quantum gravity theory is still under development.

 The explanations given by Kepler, Newton and Einstein are elements in a chain of concepts, models and theories that solve some problems but leave open other questions.
 All kinds of explanations have their own region of validity.
 More about gravitation will be discussed in next Chapter 4.
 Geometrization of the description of motion.